clemlatz/cheatsheets/React.md

     return(
     <div className="bookshelf">
       <h3>{this._getBookshelfTitle(books.length)}</h3>
-      {comments} // JSX knows how to render an array
+      {books} // JSX knows how to render an array
     </div> );
   }
 }